AydaMkd/milestoneProject3-frontend/README.md

 ### What we learned:
 - Connecting the Front-End with Back-End.
-- To make sure we are uptodate with the latest versions of the installed dependencies.
+- To check the latest versions of the installed dependencies and be aware of what is deprecated.
 - Time frame, implementing the features we planned in a short amount of time.

 ### Work In Progress